-Beginning June 22, 2020, and on a temporary basis, the Clackamas Mental Health Center (CMHC) will have limited hours for on-site services: Monday – Friday 10am to 5pm (and closed to the public Saturdays and Sundays).
+The Clackamas Mental Health Center (CMHC) is open for limited hours for on-site services: Monday – Friday 10am to 5pm (and closed to the public Saturdays and Sundays).
 Please call ahead prior to coming to Clackamas MHC.
 You can reach us at 503-655-8585.
 You can also reach us through our front office line at 503-722-6200, where you can leave a message.

 We will ask you questions to screen for symptoms of COVID-19 and take your temperature.
 After completing paperwork, a team member will then talk with you about options for working with us.
 Options may include meeting outside, coming inside to meet with someone by video, or scheduling a time for us to talk with you by phone or video from your home.

 We are still available 24/7 for crisis support by phone through the Clackamas County Crisis and Support Line at 503-655-8585.

 Please call or check this website for future updates.

 We are located in the Ross Center near Clackamas Town Center.